aguajardoc/terminal-memory-game/README.md

 # Memorama-Terminal

-Simple memory game that runs exclusively on the terminal.
+Simple memory game coded in Python that runs exclusively on the terminal.

 The game is able to track RTA time, turn count, and allows a player to continue playing for multiple rounds.